 Graphic designers may do some or all of the following:

-- discuss and analyse the requirements and purpose of the project with their client
+- discuss project requirements with their client

-- discuss how to approach the project with colleagues
+- discuss the project with colleagues

 - develop design ideas by researching and brainstorming with colleagues